-Arbitration Agreement
+Non-Binding Arbitration Agreement

-An arbitration agreement is a contract between parties to settle their disputes by binding arbitration.
-It is typically found in the parties' contract in a section entitled "Arbitration" or "Dispute Resolution."
+A non-binding arbitration agreement is a contract between parties to conduct arbitrations that result in awards that are advisory and non-binding on the parties.
+It is typically found in the parties' contract in a section entitled "Non-Binding Arbitration" or "Non-Binding Dispute Resolution."
 It gives the parties information about how they are choosing to settle any disputes that they might have.